The Tyranny of Dreams

 In a purely connective system every participating object is moving in accordance with all the other objects of the connective.
 It could be argued that although the movement of each object is unconstrained, there is no freedom of choice in its movement - each has to dance in tune with all the others.
 The only counter to this argument that I can see lies with the holism of the system - that they have to dance in tune with all the others but also with the whole - with the holism - whose indeterminacy may deliver a modicum of freedom to each object.
 This is particularly pertinent in the case of the cosmic connective system, where the Cosmic Deity (its holism) not only delivers some freedom to each object, but also allows for the presence of sentience in the holism itself, and the presence of sentience in any object that is able to constellate with the consciousness of the holism.

-The argument for freedom of choice in a mixed connective and architective environment is much simpler, for in that environment architective constraints can isolate systems from the overall co-ooperation of the cosmic connective system, and it is in just such an environment that we find ourselves in, such that we are able (to some considerable extent) to choose to act in opposition to the influences of the cosmic connective system.
-Of course, within a purely architective environment, freedom of choice is totally restricted to what little scope there may be for sublimating the architective constrictions.
+The argument for freedom of choice in a mixed connective and architective environment is much simpler, for in that environment architective constraints can isolate systems from the overall co-operation of the cosmic connective system, and it is in just such an environment that we find ourselves in, such that we are able (to some considerable extent) to choose to act in opposition to the influences of the cosmic connective system.

 *